Bowel problems towards the end of life

 If your diarrhoea doesn’t get better, tell your GP or nurse.
 They should work out what’s causing it, and may give you medicine to stop it.

 If you have diarrhoea, try to keep your bottom clean using damp toilet paper or cotton wool.
 Wash the area using gentle soap and water, and pat dry.
 Wear cotton underwear and loose fitting clothes.

 Diarrhoea can cause dehydration, where your body loses too much water.
 If you have diarrhoea, try to drink plenty of fluids to prevent this.
 It can be easier to have small, frequent sips than bigger drinks.
 Signs of dehydration include dark urine, feeling dizzy or tired, a headache, dry mouth, and feeling thirsty.
 Speak to your nurse if you have diarrhoea and think you might be dehydrated.

 Steatorrhoea (pale, oily poo that floats, smells horrible and is difficult to flush down the toilet) is caused by fat in your poo.
 You may get it if your body can’t digest the fat in your food properly.
 This happens because the cancer causes problems with digestion.
-Pancreatic enzyme supplements can help with steatorrhoea.
+Pancreatic enzyme replacement therapy (PERT) can help with steatorrhoea.